The society currently offers five grants and scholarships:

 Applicants for grants should normally have been members of the society for at least one year, but there may be exceptions to that rule.
-Please send applications by email or post to the Treasurer, who will also try to answer any queries if you need further information before applying.
+Please send applications by email or post to the Vice-president, who will also try to answer any queries if you need further information before applying.

 Summer Vacation Scholarships